 - Patellofemoral pain syndrome – Pain in the front of the knee that is exacerbated by jumping, climbing stairs and sitting for long periods.

-- Stress fractures – A tiny crack in a bone due the bone’s inability to repair itself.
-Stress fractures can occur in the any part of the leg, ankle and foot.
+- Stress fractures – A tiny crack in a bone due to the bone’s inability to repair itself.
+Stress fractures can occur in any part of the leg, ankle, and foot.

 Prevention Is the Best Treatment for Overuse Injuries